skip to content

 00:50:28 - Anthony Campolo

-So go to like.
-Yes, you can do.
-Show.
+So go to Show.
 And then that takes us to our actual post.
-You see up top in your URL, we're at forward slash one, the id.
-And so that's kind of how the routing.
-The routing works on that.
-And then you can edit it or delete it and do whatever you want.
-The whole crud capabilities are all there.
+You see up top in your URL we're at /posts/1, the ID.
+And that's kind of how the routing works on that.
+Then you can edit it or delete it and do whatever you want.
+The whole CRUD capability is all there.

 00:50:45 - Nick Taylor

-Yeah, yeah.
-No, gotcha.
+Yeah, yeah, gotcha.
 Okay.
-Yeah, no, and that's.
-That's like Rails again.
+Yeah, and that's like Rails again.
 Cool, cool.
-All right.
-And that's where all the conventions come in.
+All right, and that's where all the conventions come in.
 Okay, so we've created a new post.
 What should we get up to next?

 00:50:59 - Anthony Campolo

-So now the final thing we want to do to actually, like, get this on our homepage is we're going to create a cell.
-And so a cell is how we do the data fetching in redwood.
+So now the final thing we want to do to actually get this on our homepage is create a cell.
+A cell is how we do the data fetching in Redwood.
 These are pretty cool.
-So we're going to run another generate command and say generate cell and then do blog posts with capital B for blog and capital P for posts.
+So we're going to run another generate command, generate cell, and then do BlogPosts with capital B for Blog and capital P for Posts.
 Yep, just like that.

 00:51:29 - Nick Taylor